seanburlington/some-thoughts/content/post/http-headers-aws-cloudfront-lambda.md

 ```

-And in case the tutorial doesn't exist at some point in teh future I've made a copy here.
+And in case the tutorial doesn't exist at some point in the future I've made a copy here.

 <pre class="hidemost">